g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 For example, a website is willing to advertise ads (URL: `ads.com`) from an external advertising server.
 For security reasons on the main page, the content of these adverts should not be trustworthy; therefore, the developers have set up the `iframe` sandbox attribute.

 ### Implementing a Sandboxing and Isolation Strategy
-Sandboxing `iframes` represent an efficient method to segregate some third-party content like advertisements on your site.
+Sandboxing `iframes` represents an efficient method to segregate some third-party content like advertisements on your site.
 This ensures that any harmful codes embedded in `iframe` cannot alter any part of your website.
 The following instructions will show you how to carry out a sandboxing and isolation process:

 * **Step 1:** The Sandbox attribute should be understood.
 Restricting what content inside the `Iframe` can do is the job of the sandbox attribute.
-In any case where there are no values mentioned, then all are restricted by the use of sandbox for `iframes`.
+In any case where there are no values mentioned, then all are limited by the use of sandbox for `iframes`.
 Some exceptions can also be provided.

 * **Step 2:** `Iframes` that have third-party content such as ads should have the sandbox attribute added to them.
+Adding sandbox property is vital to protect `iframes` that contain external material such as ads since it restricts their functions.
+Thus, usage of an `iframe` is not permitted to run scripts, send forms, or obtain information from the preceding page.
+Such separation minimizes possible security threats like harmful code running or unlawful data, although still enables this kind of frame to retain its intended displays.

 * **Step 3:** Delineate the constraints of the sandbox.
 Several values can be added to modify the restrictions.
 On the Mozilla Developer Network (MDN) web documentation, you can locate thorough documentation surrounding limitations regarding the sandbox attribute using this [link](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox).